Phil Foden sports new dyed blond hair amid comparisons to Paul Gascoigne | Press and Journal

 The Manchester City forward courted further similarities as he arrived at St George’s Park to continue preparations for Sunday’s opener against Croatia with dyed blond hair.

-Gascoigne sported the same style during Euro 96 as he shone in England’s run to the semi-finals and Foden is aiming to go one better, having regained the trust of England boss Gareth Southgate after being sent home from duty last year.
+Gascoigne sported the same style during Euro 96 as he shone in England’s run to the semi-finals.

 Foden enjoyed a fine season at City, scoring 16 goals and winning PFA Young Player of the Year as Pep Guardiola’s side won the Premier League and Carabao Cup double as well as reaching the Champions League final.